nmovshov/planetary-collision-scripts/README.md

   - Multiple equations of state

-This collection of python scripts is an attempt to provide 'templates' to generic planetary collision simulations, including setting up, running, and analyzing simulation data, so that users can quickly start production runs without the need to learn the spheral api.
+This collection of python scripts is an attempt to provide 'templates' to generic planetary collision simulations including setting up, running, and analyzing simulation data, so that users can quickly start production runs without the need to learn the spheral API.
 For this reason I chose a script-like style of python modules (where all the action happens in the init section).
 These scripts are meant to be used from the shell so they are documented with comments rather than doc strings.
 Users typically set a small number of parameters in (a copy of) the